 - At the end of the paper, list alphabetically by author(s) name in chronological order.

-- Write in the style of the Chicago Manual of Style.
+- Write in the style of the Harvard referencing style.
 View the reference samples.

 - Do not reference limited access, administrative, or confidential reports or commercial products for which a charge will be made for access.